Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Aperiodic event-triggered robust control

 the triggering mechanism~\eqref{eq.triggering} is translated into the condition

 \end{Rem} In summary, the aperiodic event-triggered control (AETC) mechanism introduced above entails two key components: the time instants $\{t_s\}_{s \in \N}$, and the triggering mechanism~\eqref{eq.triggering} characterized by the matrix~$\QV$.
-In the rest of this section, we {analyze the sampled-time event-triggered emulation of the stabilizing dynamic controller from} Section~\ref{sec:Continuous Robust Control} {and provide sufficient conditions ensuring practical output regulation~\eqref{eq.terminal}}.
+By definition, we know that $t_s\to\infty$, and as such, all solutions of the closed-loop system are forward complete, i.e., no {\em Zeno} trajectories may exist.
+In the rest of this section, we {analyze the sampled-time event-triggered emulation of the dynamic controller from} Section~\ref{sec:Continuous Robust Control} {and provide sufficient conditions ensuring~\eqref{eq.terminal}}.

 Let us fix the controller parameters to a feasible solution~$({\Bc}_*,{\Cc}_*,{\Dc}_*)$ of the optimization program~\eqref{eq.continuous_NMI} along with the Lyapunov matrix~$P_*$.
 For the brevity of the exposition, we also introduce the following notation: